Together we can create a wave of opportunity for the Mainers who are creating a vibrant future for our coast.

 Your gift will help create these courses and provide COMPASS grants for further training and related expenses.

-Restrictive licensing criteria and significant financial requirements make it challenging to enter the lobster fishery, particularly for BIPOC fishermen.
+Restrictive licensing criteria and significant financial requirements make it challenging to enter the lobster fishery, particularly for fishermen from historically disadvantaged groups.
 Luke’s Lobster and Island Institute launched a pilot project—Lift All Boats—to introduce students to lobstering and assist in navigating these barriers.

 This two-year mentoring program supports participants on and off the water with educational, business, financial, and professional resources—including a guaranteed buyer (Luke’s Lobster).
 A dedicated lobster boat in Casco Bay, the F/V Sea Smoke, ensures at least 12 fishing days per summer for students.